 The famous traditional cuisines in Mumbai are a great fusion of Mughlai and native Indian styles of preparation.
 Some of the popular dishes you can find in Mumbai include Biryani, Nihari, Seekh Kebabs, Shami Kebabs, and Galouti Kebabs.
 Nihari is a slow-cooked meat stew that originated in the Mughal era and is often served with naan bread.
 Haleem is a traditional dish made with wheat, meat, and lentils that is slow-cooked for several hours until it reaches a thick, porridge-like consistency.
 Sheer Khurma, Kheer, and Shahi Feerni are popular traditional desserts made with milk, sugar, and dates

-Overall, the beautiful city of Mumbai offers a unique experience for travelers.
-This city is one of the ideal and perfect destinations for Muslim-friendly holidays and experiences.
+In its entirety, the enchanting city of Mumbai offers a unique and compelling experience for travelers.
+It stands as an ideal and unparalleled destination for those seeking Muslim-friendly trips and holidays with enriching experiences.

 Follow us – www.facebook.com/IndianHalalTourism